Gaining confidence on the correct realization of arbitrary quantum computations

-Before illustrating the performance of these verification protocols with some particular examples, the following comments are in order.
-First, we assess here the errors of the encoded modified circuit (see Fig.~\ref{fig:results}).
-As the modified circuit can also be realized differently, this provides a lower bound on the quality of the quantum device in realizing this particular computation.
-It should be also noted here that the probability with which the final state is in the encoded subspace gives additional information on the error.
-Second, similar to the protocols above, one could use several other replacements to make the whole circuit (including randomized compiling) classically efficiently simulable.
-To give an example, one could use that any circuit can be decomposed into MGs and Hadamard gates, $H$ \cite{Brod2011ExtendingMGs}.
-Replacing then each Hadamard gate, $H$, by the MG $G(H,H)$ leads to a classically efficiently simulable circuit.
-Third, the tests can be be improved by taking into account that ${\cal O} (\log(n))$ adaptive measurements or magic states can still be classically efficiently simulated \cite{Hebenstreit2020}.
-Hence, allowing to make the circuits which are tested even more similar to the universal quantum computation of interest.
-Fourth, the KS test can be applied to various mappings of the sampled bitstrings into integers, which is, of course, not unique.
-Let us finally mention that, given that we sample from the output probability distribution, various additional test can be performed.
-This also includes comparing two classical simulations to benchmark the performance of the protocol on a given computation.
-In the circuits analyzed below, we present some instances thereof.
+Before illustrating the performance of these verification protocols, the following comments are in order.
+First, we assess here the performance of a specific realization $U'$ of the computation $U$ (see Fig.~\ref{fig:results}).
+Hence, this provides a lower bound on the quality of the quantum device in realizing this particular computation.
+Second, one could use other gate replacements to make a circuit (including RC) classically efficiently simulable.
+For example, one could decompose a circuit into MGs and Hadamard gates, $H$ \cite{Brod2011ExtendingMGs}, and replace the latter with e.g. the MGs $G(H,H)$.
+Third, to improve the tests and to make the verification circuits even more similar to the original circuit, one can, e.g. use that ${\cal O} (\log(n))$ magic states can still be classically efficiently simulated \cite{Hebenstreit2020}.
+Moreover, the probability with which the final state is in the even parity subspace gives additional information on the error.
+Fourth, the KS test can be applied to various mappings of the sampled bitstrings to numbers.
+Finally, using the obtained samples, various additional test can be performed.
+To check whether our protocols could distinguish two error models at all, one can compare the outputs of two entirely classical simulations.
+This may also be used to determine the necessary sample sizes.